dgowrie/sandbox-js-unit-tests/README.md

 ### JS Unit Tests Example Project

-This project is an example of running unit tests for JS code with coverage reports using:
+This is a collection of various unit testing demos, examples, and code related to self-directed learnings / tutorials.
+The project allows for running unit tests for JS code with coverage reports using:

 * Grunt
 * Mocha